 ½ tsp pepper powder

-finely chopped green chillis or jalapeno (about a tsp) (optional)
+finely chopped green chillis or jalapeno (about a tsp)- according to your taste

 - To make fresh tomato puree, cut about 4 to 6 tomatoes into chunks.
 Put it in a pan with very little water.
 Let the tomatoes cook over low heat till they become soft.
 Puree in a blender.
 Sieve if you do not like the seeds and skin.

-- Put tomato puree, chopped tomatoes, garlic, onion and coriander in a blender.
+- Put tomato puree, chopped tomatoes, garlic, onion, green chilli and coriander in a blender.
 Process it just for a few seconds as you don’t want to puree the tomatoes and onion completely.

 - Pour the salsa into a serving bowl.
-Add salt, pepper,sugar, lemon juice, cumin powder, red chilli powder and jalapenos if using any.
-Mix and serve.
+Add salt, pepper,sugar, lemon juice, cumin powder and red chilli powder.
+Mix well and serve.

 - Can add about ½ cup of diced sweet red pepper if you like.